 1. Remove All of Your Routines

-The very first thing we advise you to check is the routines set by you in the smart home.
-For example, it might be that someone must have set a specific routine to let Alexa randomly play music from the playlist.
+The first thing we advise you to check is the routines set by you in the smart home.
+For example, it might be that someone must have developed a specific routine to let Alexa randomly play music from the playlist.

 2. Factory Reset